Aaqqigiarvik Correctional Healing Facility: Prisoner care

 Renovations in the 2010s improved conditions, and the construction of the Makigiarvik Correction Centre in 2015 next door decreased overcrowding.
 However, overcrowding remained a problem in Nunavut, and the government admitted to paying $4 million per year for inmates to be housed outside the territory.

 In 2017, prisoners started a short-lived riot, damaging large sections of the living quarters.
 Approximately 85 per cent of the medium security bed space and 33 per cent of the maximum security bed space was destroyed, but no one was injured beyond the use of pepper spray.

 In June 2018, another riot broke out, causing "significant damage" to the "Charlie" unit of the prison, which houses between 20 and 30 inmates.
 The riot briefly involved a fire, which the inmates extinguished themselves.

 Rebuilding

 In 2016, the government announced plans to rebuild the Baffin Correctional Centre at a total cost of $76 million, and rename it the Qikiqtani Correctional Healing Centre.
 The plans are to create a new two-storey maximum-security unit, while renovating the existing structures into two medium-security facilities.

 The construction was set to begin in the summer of 2018, but the in May 2018, it was announced that the opening would be significantly delayed.
 The government announced that the request for proposals process was cancelled after only one company bid on the contract, and its bid was $7 million over the remaining budget for the project.
 Construction began in 2019 with an estimated completion date of 2022.
+It opened ahead of schedule in September of 2021.

+Nunavut justice minister Jeannie Ehaloak announced in October 2020 that the final name Aaqqigiarvik Correctional Healing Facility had been chosen after consultation with Inuit elders and the territorial government's Tuttarviit Committee.
+The name "aaqqigiarvik" means "a place for help to make progress in life" in Inuktitut.